VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/IdentityResultType.md

 # IdentityResultType ==~object~==

-The `IdentityResultType` represents the result of an identity-related operation.
+This type represents the result of an identity-related operation.

 ## Fields